-Example 2: Generate a roll-up report for several master servers.
+Creating a roll-up report for several master servers

-This example assumes that you have gathered the respective master server's data in directories master1dir, master2dir, master3dir.
+This example assumes that you have gathered the respective master server's data in directories masterldir, masterldir, masterldir.
 These directories all reside within a parent directory named EMEA-domains.
 The output (report and log file) is saved to the EMEA-domains directory.

-'''

-nbdeployutil --report traditional
+nbdeployutil --report --parentdir=EMEA-domains

---parentdir=EMEA-domains

-'''